 - Project Plan 5: $55 user/month

 - Does Microsoft Project offer a free trial?
-Yes, it has a 1 month’s free trial
+Yes, it has a 1-month free trial

-- Does it offer a free version?
-No, Microsoft Project does not have a free version
+- Does it offer a mobile app?
+Yes, Microsoft Project has a mobile app

 Primavera is Oracle’s pony in the project management race.
 It’s a cloud-based tool that addresses the needs of project portfolio management.
 It’s used mostly by the construction and engineering industries and has a slew of features including Gantt charts, risk management tools, real-time reporting, graphical workflow modeling and progress tracking.
 There are also collaborative tools to connect teams on their preferred device.